cyph/mceliece.js/README.md

 Note: McEliece generally shouldn't be used to directly encrypt your data; in most cases, you'll want to pair it with a symmetric cipher and use it to encrypt symmetric keys.

+## Changelog

+Breaking changes in major versions:

+3.0.0:

+* As part of upgrading from asm.js to WebAssembly (with asm.js included as a fallback), the API is fully asynchronous.

+2.0.0:

+* Switched to McBits from [HyMES](https://www.rocq.inria.fr/secret/CBCrypto/index.php?pg=hymes).

+* Removed some undocumented functions as part of minor API cleanup.

 ## Credits